-You will get medicine to make you sleepy.
-But you will be awake during most types
+You'll get medicine to make you sleepy.
+But you'll be awake during most types of cardiac

-of cardiac catheterization.
+catheterization.
 Sometimes the procedure happens under general anesthesia.
+This puts

 During the procedure, the medical team will carefully watch your vital signs.

-The blood flow in the wrist and hand will be assessed before the procedure.
+The blood flow in your wrist and hand will be assessed before the procedure.

 A numbing medicine will be injected into your arm to numb the spot where the catheter